CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 [The garden noises fade.]

-Explanation of the above passage: Derry said that his family forced him to do things their way.
+Explanation / Answer: Derry said that his family forced him to do things their way.
 Mr Lamb said that it was Derry’s wish to agree with them or not.
 Derry was confused about what he wanted, something that was only his, and no one had it – like the garden.
 Mr Lamb said that he could find out what he wanted.
 Derry asked how he could do that.
 Mr Lamb told him to wait, watch and listen.
 He added that he had to see the bees.
 Derry asked that did the other visitors talk to Mr Lamb.
 Mr Lamb replied that some did while some did not.
 Derry said that he did not believe that someone ever visited the place.
 Mr Lamb lived alone all by himself.
 No one cared for him.
 Mr Lamb said that Derry could think as he pleased.
 Derry asked him the names of some of the visitors.
 Mr Lamb said that names were nothing.
 They could be like Tom, Dick or Harry.
 He left to see the bees.
 Derry said that perhaps Mr Lamb was mentally challenged.
 Mr Lamb said that was a good excuse for Derry but Derry said that Mr Lamb did not talk sense and that’s why he said so.
 Mr Lamb repeated that it was a good excuse for not returning to the garden.
 Derry’s face was burned which was other people’s excuse for not seeing Derry.
 Derry said that Mr Lamb was like other people.
 If he was not sorry that his face was burned, then maybe he was scared of it.
 If not that, then maybe he thought that Derry was as ugly as a devil.
 He added that he was a devil.
 Derry shouted.
 Mr Lamb did not reply.
 He had gone to see the bees.
 Derry became calm and said that Mr Lamb did not think him to be a devil.
 He liked to be in the garden.
 Derry got up and shouted that he was leaving and that he would return to see him.
 He did not have a tin leg, could run and would be back soon.

 Derry ran off.
 The place was silent with the sounds of the creatures of the garden.